rocky-linux/shim-review/README.md

 *******************************************************************************
 ### Do you build your signed kernel with additional local patches?
 What do they do?
 *******************************************************************************
-No, it is RHEL kernel
+No extra patches, we are building RHEL like kernel

 *******************************************************************************
 ### Do you use an ephemeral key for signing kernel modules?